rayuduak/snow/snowflakehybridtables-agentic.md

 ---

-# Slide 1: Hybrid Tables Overview
+# 1: Hybrid Tables Overview

 ## What Are Hybrid Tables?